glasnt/pycon2020-tutorial/README.md

     --member serviceAccount:$CLOUDBUILD_SA --role roles/secretmanager.secretAccessor
 ```

+Later in this tutorial you will be logging into the Django admin, and will need to access this password.
+For now, it is okay to be left unseen.

 ## Build, migrate, and deploy

 In this section, given the configured backing services, you will manually build, migrate, and deploy the Django project.